kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

    #set( $bh_vlan_number = 999 )
    !
 ```
-In the configuration above we use simple addition to determine the VLAN ID for each vlan built from a set of constants and a numeric variable to denote the MDF.
+In the configuration above, we use simple addition to determine the VLAN ID for each VLAN built from a set of constants and a numeric variable to denote the MDF.
 ```
    !
    vlan ${data_vlan_number}